Linux and Unix rsync command

 This option is most often used when the receiving disk partition does not have enough free space to hold a copy of the largest file in the transfer.
 In this case (i.e. when the scratch directory is on a different disk partition), rsync will not be able to rename each received temporary file over the top of the associated destination file, but instead must copy it into place. rsync does this by copying the file over the top of the destination file, which means that the destination file will contain truncated data during this copy.
 If this were not done this way (even if the destination file were first removed, the data locally copied to a temporary file in the destination directory, and then renamed into place) it would be possible for the old file to continue taking up disk space (if someone had it open), and thus there might not be enough room to fit the new version on the disk at the same time.

-If you are using this option for reasons other than a shortage of disk space, you may wish to combine it with the --delay-updates option, which will ensure that all copied files get put into subdirectories in the destination hierarchy, awaiting the end of the transfer.
+If you are using this option for reasons other than a shortage of disk space, you may want to combine it with the --delay-updates option, which will ensure that all copied files get put into subdirectories in the destination hierarchy, awaiting the end of the transfer.
 If you don’t have enough room to duplicate all the arriving files on the destination partition, another way to tell rsync that you aren’t overly concerned about disk space is to use the --partial-dir option with a relative path; because this tells rsync that it is OK to stash off a copy of a single file in a subdir in the destination hierarchy, rsync will use the partial-dir as a staging area to bring over the copied file, and then rename it into place from there.
 (Specifying a --partial-dir with an absolute path does not have this side-effect.)-y, --fuzzy

 This option tells rsync that it should look for a basis file for any destination file that is missing.
 The current algorithm looks in the same directory as the destination file for either a file that has an identical size and modified-time, or a similarly-named file.
 If found, rsync uses the fuzzy basis file to try to speed up the transfer.